xlang-ai/Spider2-V/evaluation_examples/examples/dagster/9116c216-5e9a-4c31-b48b-f56bac88648a/retrieved_chunk_size_512_chunk_overlap_20_topk_4_embed_bge-large-en-v1.5.md

 @multi_asset(outs={"tfidf_vectorizer":AssetOut(),"transformed_training_data":AssetOut()})deftransformed_train_data(training_data):X_train,y_train =training_data
  # Initiate and fit the tokenizer on the training data and transform the training datasetvectorizer =TfidfVectorizer()transformed_X_train =vectorizer.fit_transform(X_train)transformed_X_train =transformed_X_train.toarray()y_train =y_train.fillna(0)transformed_y_train =np.array(y_train)returnvectorizer,(transformed_X_train,transformed_y_train)@assetdeftransformed_test_data(test_data,tfidf_vectorizer):X_test,y_test =test_data
  # Use the fitted tokenizer to transform the test datasettransformed_X_test =tfidf_vectorizer.transform(X_test)transformed_y_test =np.array(y_test)y_test =y_test.fillna(0)transformed_y_test =np.array(y_test)returntransformed_X_test,transformed_y_test`We also transformed the dataframes into NumPy arrays and removed `nan`values to prepare the data for training.

+Documentation Source:
+release-1-7-2.dagster.dagster-docs.io/guides/dagster/ml-pipeline.md

+Documentation Title:
+Building machine learning pipelines with Dagster | Dagster Docs

+Documentation Content:
+This will be a supervised model since we have the number of comments for all the previous stories.

+The assets graph will look like this at the end of this guide (click to expand):

+!### Ingesting data#

+First, we will create an asset that retrieves the most recent Hacker News records.

+`importrequests
+fromdagster importasset
+importpandas aspd

+@assetdefhackernews_stories():# Get the max ID number from hacker newslatest_item =requests.get("https://hacker-news.firebaseio.com/v0/maxitem.json").json()# Get items based on story ids from the HackerNews items endpointresults =[]scope =range(latest_item -1000,latest_item)foritem_id inscope:item =requests.get(f"https://hacker-news.firebaseio.com/v0/item/{item_id}.json").json()results.append(item)# Store the results in a dataframe and filter on stories with valid titlesdf =pd.DataFrame(results)iflen(df)>0:df =df[df.type=="story"]df =df[~df.title.isna()]returndf`### Transforming data#

+Now that we have a dataframe with all valid stories, we want to transform that data into something our machine learning model will be able to use.

+The first step is taking the dataframe and splitting it into a training and test set.
+In some of your models, you also might choose to have an additional split for a validation set.
+The reason we split the data is so that we can have a test and/or a validation dataset that is independent of the training set.
+We can then use that dataset to see how well our model did.

+`fromsklearn.model_selection importtrain_test_split
+fromdagster importmulti_asset,AssetOut